The Best At-Home Infrared Saunas, According To Functional Medicine Experts

 Infrared technology relies on light waves, so it can penetrate the skin1 and warm up your core temperature directly; whereas, traditional saunas warm up the entire room before the warmth even reaches your skin.
 Meaning in order to reach the same level of efficacy, an infrared sauna can stay at a lower—and more comfortable—temperature than its traditional counterpart (~140 degrees Fahrenheit vs. ~185 degrees).

 "When we stress our hormones out a little bit, we get great results in the long term.
 It's a concept written extensively in medicine," functional medicine doctor and mbg Collective member Amy Shah, M.D., tells us.
 Exercise or intermittent fasting are two examples, Shah explains, noting that "saunas are another stressor with beneficial downstream effects."

-Some of those benefits may include better sleep quality and improved energy.
-Though more research is needed to back up these claims, one small study found that participants experienced an increase in melatonin production2 and better sleep quality following infrared light therapy, which ultimately led to greater athletic endurance.
+And though more research is needed to back up these claims, one small study found that participants experienced an increase in melatonin production2 and better sleep quality following infrared light therapy, which ultimately led to greater athletic endurance.

 "Studies have looked at the impact of infrared saunas on conditions such as high blood pressure, congestive heart failure, dementia/Alzheimer's disease, headache, type 2 diabetes, and rheumatoid arthritis, and found evidence of benefit3," Namavar says.

 If you're thinking about trying sauna therapy, we recommend chatting with your doctor to find out if it's the right tool for you.
 Whether your doctor recommends it for specific health reasons, or you're interested in saunas for the spa-like self-care benefits, here are some of the best at-home options on the market.